T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Related Work

 \subsection{Attributes and Evaluation Metrics}

 How to evaluate the quality or explanatory effect of CEs has also received a great deal of attention from researchers.
-The properties and evaluation metrics regarding CE, and even regarding the properties of the interpreter, have been proposed.
+The properties and evaluation metrics of CEs, as well as the properties of interpreters, have been proposed.

 \citet{verma2020counterfactual} formally and systematically presented the properties of CEs, containing metrics such as validity, actionability, and sparsity, providing metrics for research in related fields and standards for the application of CEs.
-Several properties on CE are expressed formally in \citep{maragno2022counterfactual} and defined in the form of formulas as constraints in the process of generating CEs. \citet{guidotti2022counterfactual} provided a very comprehensive summary of properties, presenting the properties associated with CE in terms of both CE and interpreters, respectively.
+Several properties on CE are expressed formally in \cite{maragno2022counterfactual} and defined in the form of formulas as constraints in the process of generating CEs. \citet{guidotti2022counterfactual} provided a very comprehensive summary of properties, presenting the properties associated with CE in terms of both CE and interpreters, respectively.

 In addition, some researchers have also assessed CEs and interpreters from perspectives other than their properties.
-In order to improve the fairness of CEs, it is proposed in \citep{9660058} that the robustness of CEs must first be improved, and plausible CEs are defined to achieve this. \citet{laugel2019issues} also discusses the research work on CE from a robustness perspective. \citet{keane2021if} presented an analysis from a psychological and computational perspective, proposing requirements for distributionally faithful and instance-guided CEs.
+In order to improve the fairness of CEs, it is proposed in \cite{9660058} that the robustness of CEs must first be improved, and plausible CEs are defined to achieve this. \citet{laugel2019issues} also discuss the research work on CE from a robustness perspective. \citet{keane2021if} presented an analysis from a psychological and computational perspective, proposing requirements for distributionally faithful and instance-guided CEs.

-Building on these studies on properties and evaluation metrics, \citet{verma2021counterfactual} presents 12 challenges for CE of future developments.
-However, there is currently little research on Challenge 3 and Challenge 7.
-For the two challenges, we propose to generate CEs under the conditions of general user preferences variable ML models, and corresponding metrics to evaluate them.
+Building on these studies on properties and evaluation metrics, \citet{verma2021counterfactual} present 12 challenges for CE of future developments.
+However, there is currently little research on challenge 3 of \textbf{non-static ML systems} and challenge 7 of \textbf{capturing personal preferences}.
+For the two challenges, we propose to generate CEs under the conditions of general user preferences and variable ML models, and corresponding metrics to evaluate them.